-The day begins with a procession and the scattering of the hare pie, before the battle begins to take the ‘bottle’, a small barrel, towards each village.
-The muddy melee, which is said to have inspired the game of rugby, involves huge crowds of locals and visitors.
+The day begins with a procession and the scattering of the hare pie before the battle begins to take the ‘bottle’, a small barrel, towards each village.
+The muddy melee, said to have inspired the game of rugby, involves huge crowds of locals and visitors.

 Another enchanting but perhaps more dangerous legend concerns a mermaid in the High Peaks.
 Mermaid’s Pool, next to Kinder Scout, Derbyshire, is said to contain a real mermaid who appears once a year, at midnight on Easter Sunday.
 She has the power to grant immortality or drag people into the water to their deaths, depending on her whim!